sonik-br/GunconDuino/README.md

 Check the ps controller pinout [here](https://store.curiousinventor.com/guides/PS2)

-Before using it you will need the library PsxNewLib.
+Before using it you will need the library [PsxNewLib](https://github.com/SukkoPera/PsxNewLib).
-There's a dedicated [branch](https://github.com/SukkoPera/PsxNewLib/tree/guncon_support) with support for the gcon.

-Also need to edit the file PsxNewLib.h and change INTER_CMD_BYTE_DELAY to 50

 This only works on a CRT at sd resolutions (15K)

+### WARNING
+Playstation accessories works with 3.3v.

+Arduino sends 5v on it's I/O pins.

+I strongly advise to use a level shifter to get the correct voltage.
+Also use a external voltage regulator and don't use the 3.3v output from the arduino board.

 ### Usage